 2002: Helen Zhong joined the Redmond library’s page staff through a federally funded program for new immigrants, and has over thirty years experience as a foreign languages librarian in China.

-2009: Ken Wong honored as the Outstanding Teen Professional at the Washington Recreation and Park Association's (WRPA) conference in Spokane. he established the Redmond Youth Partnership Advisory Committee (RYPAC) at Redmond’s Old Firehouse Teen Center to give local youth and adults opportunities to work collaboratively.
+2009: Ken Wong honored as the Outstanding Teen Professional at the Washington Recreation and Park Association's (WRPA) conference in Spokane.
+He established the Redmond Youth Partnership Advisory Committee (RYPAC) at Redmond’s Old Firehouse Teen Center to give local youth and adults opportunities to work collaboratively.

 Community Groups: Chinese Information and Service Center